kotlin-orm/ktorm-ksp/README.md

 Add @KtormKspConfig annotation configuration on any class (this annotation can only be added once) and assign the ```namingStrategy``` parameter, this property requires a **singleton object** that implements the NamingStrategy interface,
-In ktorm-ksp comes a camel case to snake case style naming style
+In ktorm-ksp comes a camel case to snake case naming style strategy: ```CamelCaseToSnakeCaseNamingStrategy```
-strategy: ```CamelCaseToSnakeCaseNamingStrategy```

 ```kotlin
 @KtormKspConfig(